pthomison/k3auto/README.md

 ### Roadmap
-1. An `update` subcommand for refreshing user deployments
+1. ~~An `update` subcommand for refreshing user deployments~~ (Update now works!)
-2. Better image solution for OCI deployments (network registry layer is a current weak point)
+2. ~~Better image solution for OCI deployments (network registry layer is a current weak point)~~ (Now registry lives within the cluster && k3auto port-forwards into the pod for connectivity)
 3. Standardize ingress solution
+4. Preloading base images to prevent excessive bandwidth consumption